MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 The first step, once having prepared the data, was to explore all the different indicators, which represented a metric for a specific area of doing business.
-In fact, while  the data preparation section allowed us to select the years and countries relevantly to the problem statement, we are now still dealing with many indicators.
-We, therefore, wanted to understand how many unique rows we had with the describe() functions to understand how many indicators our dataset had.
+In fact, while  the data preparation section allowed us to select the years and countries relevantly to the problem statement, we were still dealing with many indicators.
+Therefore, with the describe() function we wanted to understand all the unique indicators our dataset had.
 Initially, we could see that we had 151 metrics, and with the nunique () function, we could see that only 58 of them had the word "score" for a specific indicator.
 This meant that all the remaining 93 rows were different metrics (i.e. time, cost) that were used to calculate the score.
 Given that we are only interested in the Score, we decided to remove all other irrelevant metrics (i.e. time, cost) by keeping only the rows containing the word "Score" in the Indicator Name column.
-At this point, we could check each unique row with the value_counts() function to understand what each of this 58 scores were measuring.
+At this point, we could check each unique row with the value_counts() function to understand what each of this 58 scores was measuring.
-From this activity, we considered that the Leadership Team's focus was related on the results of 4 specific rows:"Getting credit (DB15-20 methodology) - Score", "Resolving insolvency - Score","Starting a business - Score", "Trading across borders (DB16-20 methodology) - Score.
+From this activity, we considered that the Leadership Team's focus was related to the results of 4 specific rows:"Getting credit (DB15-20 methodology) - Score", "Resolving insolvency - Score","Starting a business - Score", "Trading across borders (DB16-20 methodology) - Score.
-It was clear that we needed to keep only these rows in the dataset, and we achieved this creating a list of these rows and dropping all the other rows not included in this list.
+Thus, it was clear that we needed to keep only these rows in the dataset, and we achieved this creating a list of the relevant rows and dropping all the other rows not included in this list.

 At this point, we were presented with few challenges hindering our ability to plot data.
 Firstly, having the Years (2016,2017,2018,2019,2020) as columns was limiting the amount of data exploration we could do.
-With this format, our primary findings would be related about what happened over the years, nevertheless, our key variables were the indicators.
+With this format, our primary findings would be related to what happened over the years, nevertheless, our key variables were the indicators.
 Therefore, it was crucial to transform them as columns to explore their behaviours across countries and years.
 We could achieve this by converting the Years columns (from 1014 to 2020) into rows of a new column, Year.
 Subsequently, we turned the rows of the "Indicator Name" column as new columns.
-The second challenge was that, because we had 4 different indicators, it was difficult to rank the final score of these countries.
+The second challenge was that, because we had 4 different indicators, it was difficult to rank all of these countries.
-Therefore, to summarise the overall performance of a country, we introduced a new column, overall score, calculating the average of the 4 selected indicators.
+Therefore, to summarise our 4 indicators we introduced a new column, overall score, calculating the average of the 4 selected indicators.
 After checking the data types of the columns and the size of the dataset, we could now complete the data exploration with visualizations.
 The first analysis was done using a boxplot of all the indicators to understand whether we had any outliers.
 From the output, we could see that there were no outliers because all the scores were within the expected range: 0 and 100.
-While there were a fer less frequent scores away from the mean, it was important to keep them because these are part of the scores and the ranges, providing a clear picture of areas of improvements.
-Besides looking at outliers, this boxplot is also helpful to describe the overall distribution for each of the indicators in Europe.
+While there were a few less frequent scores away from the mean, it was important to keep them because they provided a clear picture of areas of improvements.
+Besides looking at outliers, this boxplot was also helpful to describe the overall distribution of each of the indicators in Europe.

 <p align="center">
   <img width="640" height="480" src="https://user-images.githubusercontent.com/64501760/140777837-28329963-37ed-44f1-b319-884992cc3823.png">